ServerlessLife/serverless-spy/doc/DynamoDB.md

 await serverlessSpyListener.waitForDynamoDBMyTable<TestData>();
 ```

-You can use conditions to wait for particular event.
+You can use conditions to wait for a particular event.
 You can also use generic (`TestData`) to strongly type the event.

 ```typescript
 await serverlessSpyListener.waitForDynamoDBMyTable<TestData>({